 Meet the Professors!

-UX Core Team (from L to R): Dr. Colin Gray, Dr. Paul Parsons, Dr. Austin Toombs, and Prof. Nancy Rasche.
+UX Core Team (from L to R): Dr. Austin Toombs, Dr. Paul Parsons, Prof. Nancy Rasche, and Dr. Colin Gray.

 Colin Gray Assistant Professor, UX Design Program Lead

 Dr. Gray has worked as an art director, contract designer, and trainer, and his continued involvement in design work informs his research on design activity and how it is learned.
-His research focuses on the role of student experience in informing a critical design pedagogy, and the ways in which the pedagogy and underlying studio environment inform the development of design thinking, particularly in relation to critique and professional identity formation. [website]
+His research focuses on the development of design ability, including how designers remain competent over time and practice in ethically-centered and socially responsible ways.
+His work spans multiple areas, including human-computer interaction, criticality and ethics, design theory and education, and instructional design. [lab website]

 Paul Parsons Assistant Professor